lkovari/EFDeletePerformanceTest/README.md

-This code snippets is not an exhaustive solution just focused to see the performance differences between RemoveRange vs. ExecuteDelete in Entity Framework.
+This code snippet are not an exhaustive solution.
+It just focused to check the performance differences between RemoveRange vs. ExecuteDelete in Entity Framework.

-(Before you run, please customize the DB. connection string, because it hardcoded currently to my machine and Db.)
+(Before you run, please customize the DB. connection string, because it hardcoded currently)